NobsterTheLobster/Xamarin.Forms.GridView/README.md

 <controls:GridView .../>
 ```

-Also there are some issues on ios at the moment.
+Also there are a couple of things to note from an iOS perspective.

 1. The renderer doesn't appear to get loaded unless you reference it in your appdelegate.e.g.